RadicalZephyr/bitburner-corporation-guide/src/glossary.md

 full cycle takes 10 seconds.
 If you have bonus time accrued this cycle will only take 1 second per cycle.

+### Every Phase

+A lot of values update at the beginning of each phase:

+- Employee experience increases
+- Production Multiplier is recalculated

 ### Start

 Many corporation actions only happen at the beginning of the START